Thrill12/12D-Co1/README.md

 ## Notes:

-- **PLEASE** make sure that your code either works before you upload it, or you mark it with [BROKEN] at the start of your file name, before the language indicator at the start, and someone may try to fix it if they stumble upon it.
+- **PLEASE** make sure that your code either works before you upload it by testing it in **Visual Studio**, or you mark it with [BROKEN] at the start of your file name, before the language indicator at the start, and someone may try to fix it if they stumble upon it.

 - **STICK TO THE NAMING CONVENTION** - that is, for folders, you will name them "Chapter [chapterNumber] - [topicName]", and for files start your file name with 3.either Python, C#, or VB, then what you want to name it, and after the name put .py for Python, .cs for C# and .vb for VB.